 - Student’s statement of professional goals (maximum one page, double spaced.)

 - Student’s proposal describing the dissertation that includes the following sections: proposal narrative (2-3 pages, double spaced) and a timetable for completion (maximum one page, double spaced.)

 - Student’s curriculum vitae containing information on previous education, teaching and research experience, professional publications, and awards or honors.

 - Letter of recommendation from the student’s dissertation chair addressing the significance of the dissertation topic and the nominee’s ability to complete the dissertation in the time period allowed by the fellowship.

 - Bilinski Fellow’s Agreement on Use of Fellowship Funds [pdf] signed by the student.
-This form can be filled out using Adobe, but must be printed and submitted in hard copy.
+This form can be filled out using Adobe and submitted electronically in the nomination packet.

 - All nominees selected by units to move forward to the Office of the Dean must complete an online Free Application for Federal Student Aid (FAFSA) filed no later than March 15, 2021.

 |March - early April||

 Each nomination packet should be prepared and submitted separately.
 If there are multiple nominations from a single unit, a separate letter ranking the nominations and justifying the ranking must be submitted in addition to the individual nomination packets.

 Nominations packets should be submitted via email to CASPROG@mailbox.sc.edu and must received by the Office of the Dean by Friday, April 16, 2021.
 Electronic copies of the nomination packet should be submitted as a single, consolidated PDF, labeled with degree program, student’s last name, student’s first name.